mattermost/mattermost-developer-documentation/site/content/internal/onboarding/_index.md

   - Developer Reading List - top of dev channel

 ### Mentor For The Day
   - Meet with a dev team member every day for about 30 mins.
-Dev team will rotate daily to expose new hire to everyone.
-Run approximately for 2 weeks.
-Get to know each other, feel free to talk about non-work related stuff.
+Dev team will rotate daily to expose the new hire to everyone.
+The process with run for approximately for 2 weeks.
+The goal is to get to know each other, feel free to talk about non-work related stuff.
   - Schedule to be sent by manager in channel

 ### Meet with a few PMs
   - List to be sent by manager in channel

-### Channels and Teams to be a part of
+### Channels and Teams
   - You should be added to the private team `Private Core` and join the following channels
     - Alerts
     - Announcements
     - Community/Customers
     - New CLA Entries
     - Platform Meeting
-    - Private Off-Topic
+    - Private Off-Topic (optional)
-    - Social: *
+    - Social: * (optional)
     - Standup
     - Welcome
-  - Private channels to be added to in `Contributors`
+  - Private channels to join in `Contributors`
     - Security
     - Developer: Private
     - Confidential Bugs
-  - Public channels you should add yourself too in `Contributors`
+  - Public channels to join in `Contributors`
     - Developers
     - Bugs
     - Contributors